-My struggles with an eating disorder began in 1975.
+My eating disorder began in 1975.
 The story goes like this:

 I was in my final year of high school at Lockeport Regional High School and got the notion in my head that I was fat.
 Let me make it crystal clear… I WAS NOT FAT.
 Anyway, I decided to lose five pounds, only five measly pounds.
 As an active 17 year-old, it only took a week or two.

 …FIVE POUNDS MORPHED INTO THIRTY…